zeromq/zproject/README.txt

 ### Snippets

-If you write a new target or extend one you might be in the situtation where you need to put code fragments into files which are not specific to your target.
+If you write a new target or extend one you might be in the situation where you need to put code fragments into files which are not specific to your target.
 For example the `systemd` target has to extend files from the `autotools`, `debian` and `redhat` targets.
 In order to keep those files as maintainable as possible